justinlee0777/popularthoughts/src/data/articles/favorite-albums-of-2000s.md

 During my years in college I enjoyed resting on the hill beside the library and listening to albums, beginning to end, singing them out loud when no one was around.
 (It's sad how such pleasures can't be had again, in my older years.)
 "Yankee Hotel Foxtrot" was my favorite to sing, just as the sun vanished below the horizon.
 Of the indie albums of the last two decades, it still impresses as the most sincere, even when it's at its most ambitious.
 It's never juvenile, never backward-looking, and it has that sienna burn all over it from Tweedy's struggles in Chicago.

+---

+(09/14/2023)

+It's weird, because something like "Jesus, Etc." would seem puerile in the voice of a contemporary singer.
+With Tweedy, the singer of "Summerteeth", who sang of beating and murdering women, we know it's a part of his complicated fantasy.
+No need to look backwards in history, that quality is in his voice: he's no child, but he wants to believe.
+It must come from all those novels he was reading at the time, particularly William Gass's "In the Heart of the Heart of the Country".

+And, on re-analysis, one of the strengths of "Yankee Hotel Foxtrot" comes from its novelistic approach.
+No, not the novels the New Yorker reviews, but novels that stand distant from hashtags and the stock market, novels that take place in another world i.e. the writer's body and soul.
+Are the lyrics occasionally precious?
+Yes, but they're not clever, as in, they're not more clever than the audience.
+"I want a good life, with a nose for things: / fresh wind and bright skies, to enjoy my suffering."
+He's a sad sack for sure, but at least he admits it.

+When I wrote this initially I thought, Well, what hasn't been said of "Yankee Hotel Foxtrot"?
+The answer is, Everything.
+I kept looking at this entry and thought only of things that could be added.
+But we're leaving it at this, because it's already too much of a distraction.

+---

 "Geogaddi" is such fascinating music, isn't it?
 Creepy and catchy.

 ### 2003